Delirium tremens: Signs and symptoms

-The main symptoms of delirium tremens are nightmares, agitation, global confusion, disorientation, visual and auditory hallucinations, tactile hallucinations, fever, high blood pressure, heavy sweating, and other signs of autonomic hyperactivity (fast heart rate and high blood pressure).
-These symptoms may appear suddenly but typically develop two to three days after the stopping of heavy drinking, being worst on the fourth or fifth day.
+The main symptoms of delirium tremens are nightmares, agitation, global confusion, disorientation, visual and auditory hallucinations, tactile hallucinations, seizures, fever, high heart rate, high blood pressure, heavy sweating, and other signs of autonomic hyperactivity.
+These symptoms typically develop 48-72 hours after the last use of alcohol and symptoms typically last 1-8 days.

+The symptoms of alcohol withdrawal are often characterized using the Clinical Institute Withdrawal Assessment for Alcohol tool otherwise known as "CIWA Protocol" which includes symptoms like nausea, sweating, tremors, headache, agitation, tactile disturbances, and changes in vision or hearing.
+A score is given based on the severity of symptoms.
+A score of greater than 15 increases the likelihood of developing delirium.
+A systolic blood pressure of greater than 150 mmHg and pulse greater than 100 beats per minute are also signs of severe withdrawals.

 These symptoms are characteristically worse at night.
+For example, in Finnish, this nightlike condition is called liskojen yö, lit. 'the night of the lizards', for its sweatiness, general unease, and hallucinations tending towards the unseemly and frightening.
+Although this term is not medically recognized, it describes visual and tactile hallucinations often including animals and insects that are common in DT.

-In general, DT is considered the most severe manifestation of alcohol withdrawal and occurs 3–10 days following the last drink.
+In general, DT is considered the most severe manifestation of withdrawal from alcohol and can occur between the second and tenth days after the last drink.
+It often overcomes the patient by surprise, because a brief period of uneventful sobriety of 1–2 days tends to precede it.

-Other common symptoms include intense perceptual disturbance such as visions of insects, snakes, or rats.
+Other common symptoms include intense perceptual disturbance such as visions or feelings of insects, snakes, or rats.
 These may be hallucinations or illusions related to the environment, e.g., patterns on the wallpaper or in the peripheral vision that the patient falsely perceives as a resemblance to the morphology of an insect, and are also associated with tactile hallucinations such as sensations of something crawling on the subject—a phenomenon known as formication.
-Delirium tremens usually includes extremely intense feelings of "impending doom".
-Severe anxiety and feelings of imminent death are common DT symptoms.
+Delirium tremens usually includes feelings of "impending doom".
+Anxiety and expecting imminent death are common DT symptoms.

-DT can sometimes be associated with severe, uncontrollable tremors of the extremities and secondary symptoms such as anxiety, panic attacks, and paranoia.
-Confusion is often noticeable to onlookers as those with DT will have trouble forming simple sentences or making basic logical calculations.
+DT can sometimes be associated with severe, coarse tremors of the extremities mostly in the hands.
+Secondary symptoms include anxiety, panic attacks, and paranoia.

-DT should be distinguished from alcoholic hallucinosis, the latter of which occurs in approximately 20% of hospitalized alcoholics and does not carry a risk of significant mortality.
-In contrast, DT occurs in 5–10% of alcoholics and carries up to 15% mortality with treatment and up to 35% mortality without treatment.
+DT should be distinguished from alcoholic hallucinosis, the latter of which occurs in approximately 20% of hospitalized alcoholics and does not carry a significant risk of mortality.
+In contrast, DT occurs in 3-5% of those hospitalized with alcohol withdrawal and has a 1-4% mortality rate.
+In the past, death rates reached up to 15-35% without treatment, but treatment has significantly improved survival.
+The most common conditions leading to death in patients with DTs are respiratory failure and cardiac arrhythmias.

 Causes

-Delirium tremens is mainly caused by a long period of drinking being stopped abruptly.
-Withdrawal leads to a biochemical regulation cascade.